-From 2015 through 2019, Nevada Health Link was a state-run exchange that used Healthcare.gov for enrollment.
+From 2015 through 2019, Nevada Health Link was a state-run exchange that used Healthcare.gov for enrollment (in 2014, Nevada had a fully state-run exchange, but it was plagued with technical problems).
 But starting in the fall of 2019, Nevada residents began enrolling through Nevada Health Link, as the state is no longer using HealthCare.gov.

 Read our overview of the Nevada health insurance marketplace – including news updates and exchange history.

 The open enrollment window for individual/family health coverage runs from November 1 to January 15 in Nevada.
 This window applies both on-exchange and off-exchange.

 Outside of open enrollment, a qualifying event is necessary to enroll or make changes to your coverage.

 Learn more about enrollment in our comprehensive guides:

 In Nevada, consumers may be able to buy affordable individual and family health insurance by enrolling through the ACA marketplace (HealthCare.gov).
 Nearly 90% of consumers who enrolled in 2022 coverage through their state exchange received premium subsidies.

 Nevadans may also find affordable coverage through Medicaid if they’re eligible.
 See Medicaid eligibility guidelines in Nevada.